Can you ever think about the growth and sustainability of a business without marketing? You can’t.

 - Marketing strategy and budget

-- SWOT analysis of each competitors on the basis of data
+- SWOT analysis of each competitor based on data

 - Comparison of SWOT analysis in tabular form